top of page

-If you’ve ever felt like your emotions are too much, relationships too intense, or your sense of self keeps shifting, you’re not alone.
+If you’ve ever felt like your emotions are overwhelming, relationships are too intense, or your sense of self keeps shifting, you’re not alone.
 Many people live for years feeling overwhelmed by inner chaos without realizing there’s a name for what they’re experiencing.

 Borderline Personality Disorder (BPD) is one of the most misunderstood and stigmatized mental health conditions.
-But beneath the labels are people who feel deeply, love intensely, and long for stable connection.
+But beneath the labels are individuals who feel deeply, love intensely, and long for stable connections.

 In this post, we’ll explore: